wal-g/wal-g/PostgreSQL.md

 * `WALG_RECEIVE_BULKMETADATA_PATH`

-Temporary location of wal metadata files, when the wal files are streamed through wal-receive command.
+Temporary directory location of wal metadata files, when the wal files are streamed through wal-receive command.
 This parameter is effective only for the BULK WAL metadata option (WALG_UPLOAD_WAL_METADATA=BULK)

 Usage